Discord: Recent

-On April Fool's 2024, Discord accidentally broke the record of the most viewed YouTube video in 24 hours.
-The cause of this record was the Discord client playing the announcement video on loop in the app itself.
-However, more than 1.3 billion views were removed 2 days later after YouTube fixed the views count, and no records were broken by the Discord Loot Boxes video.
+On April Fools' Day 2024, Discord broke the record for the most viewed YouTube video in 24 hours after the Discord client played the announcement video on loop in the app itself.
+More than 1.3 billion views were removed two days later when YouTube fixed the view count.
+No records were broken by the April Fools' Day video.

-Citron announced in April 2025 that he was stepping down as Discord's CEO but would remain on the board of directors, with Humam Sakhnini, a former executive with Activision Blizzard, becoming CEO.
+Citron announced in April 2025 that he was stepping down as Discord's CEO but would remain on the board of directors, with Humam Sakhnini, a former Activision Blizzard executive, becoming CEO.
 Citron wrote this move was in anticipation of making Discord a publicly traded company.

-During the Gen Z protests that spread throughout 2025, many demonstrations were organized on the platform.
-In early September 2025, Discord was used heavily in the 2025 Nepal protests and to help elect a new prime minister even if Discord was formerly banned in Nepal along with social media except for TikTok.
-The Moroccan protests at the end of the same month also originated on Discord, using the platform for organising and public statements.
-After the suspect in the assassination of Charlie Kirk earlier that month had confessed to the killing on the platform, Discord's CEO Sakhnini was called to testify before the United States House Committee on Oversight and Government Reform on "the radicalization of online forum users, including instances of open incitement to commit politically motivated acts".
+During the Gen Z protests of 2025, many demonstrations were organized on the platform.
+In September, Discord was used in the 2025 Nepal protests and to help elect a new prime minister despite being banned in Nepal along with other social media except TikTok.
+The Moroccan protests at the end of that month also originated on Discord, using the platform for organising and public statements.
+After the suspect in the assassination of Charlie Kirk earlier that month confessed to the killing on the platform, Sakhnini was called to testify before the United States House Committee on Oversight and Government Reform on "the radicalization of online forum users, including instances of open incitement to commit politically motivated acts".

-In September 2025, Discord's customer services, which are provided by Zendesk, suffered a data breach, which notably exposed images of users' government-issued IDs used to appeal age estimations.
-Discord began notifying users of the breach in early October.
+Bloomberg News reported that in mid-January 2026, Discord filed plans in confidence for an initial public offering (IPO), supported by Goldman Sachs and JP Morgan banks.

+On May 11, 2026, a new tier of Xbox Game Pass was added to Discord Nitro.
+Titled "Starter Edition", it includes a limited library of over 50 games from the standard subscription, as well 10 hours of Xbox Cloud Gaming access each month.
+Xbox also announced perks from Discord Nitro for Xbox Game Pass subscribers, with 250 Discord Orbs each month, 1.2x extra Orbs when completing Discord Quests, and automatically applied Discord Shop discounts being included.